CTMacUser/InternetLines/README.md

 # InternetLines

-Parse CRLF-terminated lines from raw data
+Parse CRLF-terminated lines from raw data or other character code points.